-I want to monitor a disk share with PRTG, but the sensor is in error-state, even though I can access the share with my Windows Explorer.
-What can be done to troubleshoot the issue?
+I want to monitor a disk share with PRTG, but the sensor is showing the Down status, even though I can access the share with my Windows Explorer.
+What can I do to troubleshoot the issue?

 What can I do if PRTG doesn't succeed with monitoring a share?
 PE029 PE032

 This article applies as of PRTG 22